Daniel Freeman (Los Angeles County): Vocation

-Freeman taught school in 1857–58, studied law in 1859–64 and practiced law in 1864–73, until he moved to the United States and took up farming.
+Freeman taught school in 1857 to 1858, studied law in 1859 to 1864, and practiced law in 1864 to 1873, when he moved to the United States and took up farming.
 He styled himself a "farmer" or a "rancher."
 Freeman's first agricultural pursuit was the purchase of the 25,000-acre Centinela-Sausal Redondo Rancho from Robert Burnett, a Scotsman who had to return to his home country after the death of his elder brother to take up duties of his family estate there.
-The rancho included the area on which the communities of El Segundo, Playa del Rey, Manhattan Beach and Hermosa Beach were later established.
+The rancho included the area on which the communities of El Segundo, Playa del Rey, Manhattan Beach, and Hermosa Beach were later established.

 The rancho was at first given over to sheep farming, but Freeman soon became "the first man in Southern California to engage in the extensive planting of wheat."
-He sold off his rancho properties and invested elsewhere, including the 1889 construction of a "substantial" three-story bring building at Sixth and Spring streets, Los Angeles, known as the Freeman block and housing the Los Angeles Trust and Savings Bank.
+He sold off his rancho properties and invested elsewhere, including the 1889 construction of a "substantial" three-story bring building at Sixth and Spring Streets, Los Angeles, known as the Freeman block and housing the Los Angeles Trust and Savings Bank.
 It was known as the "pioneer of large buildings on Spring street."

-He was an investor in the Panorama Building, a commercial building and separate exhibition space for a panoramic painting, debuting in late 1887: a copy of the Panorama of the Siege of Paris by Henri Felix Emmanuel Philippoteaux, depicting a battle of the 1870-71 Franco-Prussian war—the last one between the French resistance and Prussian besiegers, which led to the fall of Paris in January, 1871.
+He was an investor in the Panorama Building, a commercial building and separate exhibition space for a panoramic painting, debuting in late 1887: a copy of the Panorama of the Siege of Paris by Henri Felix Emmanuel Philippoteaux, depicting a battle of the 1870-1871 Franco-Prussian War, the last one between the French resistance and the Prussian besiegers, which led to the fall of Paris in January 1871.
 The exhibition rotunda became a skating rink and was demolished to make way for the Adolphus (later Hippodrome) Theatre.
-Today the site is a large open-air parking lot.
+Today. the site is a large open-air parking lot.

-In 1892 Freeman bought a steamer, the Southern California, and began importing coal from British Columbia.
+In 1892, Freeman bought a steamer, the Southern California, and began importing coal from British Columbia.
 He next engaged in brick-making "and made the building materials for many of the business blocks on Spring street and on Broadway."

-He was a director of the Southern California Railway Co.
+He was a director of the Southern California Railway Company.